-This Certificate relates to Ecocel Insulation, a cellulose fibre made from recycled paper products, treated with inorganic salts to provide protection against fire, for use as a thermal insulation material mechanically blown into lofts, timber frame walls and sloped ceilings.
-It is manufactured in accordance with the requirements of BS 5803-3:1985 Thermal insulation for use in pitched roof spaces in dwellings - Specification for cellulose fibre thermal insulation for application by blowing and IS EN 15101-1:2013 Thermal insulation products for buildings - In-situ formed loose fill cellulose (LFCI) products - Part 1: Specification for the products before installation.
+This Certificate relates to Ecocel Insulation, a cellulose fibre made from recycled paper products, treated with inorganic salts to provide protection against fire, for use as a thermal insulation material mechanically blown into lofts, timber frame walls, sloped ceilings and natural stone walls.
+It is manufactured in accordance with the requirements of BS 5803-3^[1] and IS EN $15101-1^{[2]}$.

-This Certificate certifies compliance with the requirements of the Building Regulations 1997 to 2014.
+This Certificate certifies compliance with the requirements of the Building Regulations 1997 to 2019.

+USE:
-USE: The product is used for the thermal insulation of lofts, between the studding in the internal leaf of conventional timber frame external walls and sloped ceilings using a mechanical blowing system by approved installers, who are trained and monitored by Ecocel Ltd. The product facilitates the control of surface and interstitial condensation in building elements into which they are installed.

-MANUFACTURE & MARKETING:

-The product is manufactured and marketed by:
+The product is used for the thermal insulation of lofts, between the studding in the internal leaf of conventional timber frame external walls and natural stone walls, and sloped ceilings using a mechanical blowing system by approved installers, who are trained and monitored by Ecocel Ltd. The product facilitates the control of surface and interstitial condensation in building elements into which they are installed.
+MANUFACTURE & MARKETING: The product is manufactured and marketed by: